odura/laravel-autodeploy/README.md

-# laravel-autodeploy
+# Laravel Auto-Deploy

-Laravel Package to auto deploy from Git Repo via webhooks
+A Laravel Package to auto-deploy from a Git Repo.